 Healthcare Provider Update: Offers three medical plan tiers (Gold, Silver, Bronze), with HSA contributions for Silver and Bronze plans, plus dental, vision, and prescription coverage 5.
 As ACA premiums surge, FMCs tiered plans and employer HSA contributions provide flexibility and affordability for employees managing healthcare expenses.
 Click here to learn more

-How FMC employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for FMC employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How FMC employees can navigate federal student loan repayment: This article provides a framework for FMC employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for FMC employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on FMC employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: